hillerlab/CESAR2.0/README.md

 at least one query sequence.
 References and queries have to be separated by a line starting with '#'.
 References are the exons (together with their reading frame) that you want to align to the query sequence.

-Example alignment of human exon against a mouse query sequence.
+Example 1: Aligning a single exon against a single query sequence.
 ```
 >human
 gCCTGGGAACTTCACCTACCACATCCCTGTCAGTAGTGGCACCCCACTGCACCTCAGCCTGACTCTGCAGATGaa